-Dandara's development comprises 158 apartments and 301sq. m. of mixed retail, eating and community uses.
+Dandara's development comprises 339 apartments plus provision of mixed retail, eating and community uses.
 There are three buildings from seven to 10 storeys immediately to the east, west and south of the Green.
 The non-residential uses are at ground floor level facing Bedminster Green.
 Public realm improvements including redesigning Bedminster Green are included.